-Ideally, it would be best to choose a SIPP which offers the full investment range but choosing the right SIPP is a comparison exercise based on all of the criteria listed above.
+Choosing the right SIPP is a comparison exercise based on all the criteria listed above.
 Choosing a SIPP without the full range of investments is not necessarily a problem.

 Considering the range of assets available in a SIPP also gives an indication of risk.
-A SIPP that offers a wide range of investments is likely to be less at risk of potential financial problems than one that only invests in only a few (perhaps higher risk) types of investment.
+A SIPP that offers a wide range of investments is likely to be less at risk of potential financial problems than one that only invests in only a few (perhaps higher risk) investments.

 Does The Service Level Match Your Requirements

-Of course, any individual with the time (and inclination) to make an assessment of all available choices could choose their own SIPP/Platform package.
-However, mistakes can be costly in terms of fees and in the costs (and time) involved in moving to another SIPP/Platform if the first does not meet your needs.
+Any individual with the time (and inclination) to make an assessment of all available options could choose their own SIPP/Platform package.
+However, mistakes can be costly in terms of fees and the costs (and time) involved in moving to another SIPP/Platform if the first does not meet your needs.
 It is worth making an assessment of the potential for loss versus the cost of professional financial advice.